markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 # Verifying the defective disk

 To be sure that the old disk was indeed defective, I attached it to my desktop and ran `sudo badblocks -v /dev/sdc > badsectors.txt` for about 24 hours on it.
 While `badblocks` itself didn't report anything, the fact that it wasn't done after such a long time was telling.
-Aborting the command also revealed that it was not even able to achieve 1% of progress in all that time:
+Aborting the command also revealed that it wasn't able to achieve even 1% of progress in all that time:

 ```
 Checking blocks 0 to 3907018583